• About The Emerald Palate

 plate of raw oysters at one of the best oyster bars in Seattle, Washington

-Seatown is owned by another famous Seattle restauranteur you might have heard of: Tom Douglas.
-I used to like to stop in during my lunch break when I worked downtown for their famous fish sandwich.
-For happy hour we’d go for the $1 oysters at Etta’s, their now-closed fancier restaurant next door.
-Luckily Seatown also has oysters so you can still get your fix while touring Pike Place Market.
+Half Shell is owned by another famous Seattle restauranteur you might have heard of: Tom Douglas.
+This location has gone through a few different concepts, but I remember visiting the late Seatown during my lunch break when I worked downtown for their famous fish sandwich.
+For happy hour we’d go for the $1 oysters at the now-closed Etta’s next door.
+Luckily Half Shell is their newest concept and they also have oysters perfect for slurping after a tour Pike Place Market.

 Oyster Happy Hour Details